 The $19/acre will help keep SGMA implementation at the local level.
 Without funding from the fee, compliance would still have happened but at a much higher cost.
 The State has introduced a fee structure for probationary basins (those that fail to meet State-mandated deadlines and thus are not in compliance with SGMA) many times more costly than the new McMullin Area GSA fee.
 The first trigger for State Intervention is failing to meet the deadline of GSP development by January 2020.
 Follow the link below for an overview of State Intervention triggers:

 In the case of State Intervention, the California State Water Resources Control Board (SWRCB) would impose a fee structure on groundwater pumpers many times more costly than what is proposed by the McMullin Area Groundwater Sustainability Agency, and is likely to impose unfavorable restrictions without providing local benefits.

-If the McMullin Area GSA is unable to fund its efforts to comply with SGMA through the proposed fee, the State will intervene to implement the law.
 The cost of State Intervention far exceeds the cost of local implementation, and without carrying the same benefits for the local community.

 - 50 acre ag parcel, 1 well pumping 3.5 AF/ac: annual payment to the State = $7,300 for the first year

 - 50 acre ag parcel flat $19/acre: annual payment to the McMullin Area GSA = $950 per parcel per year

 *State fee for ag parcel can range from approximately $5,000 to over $8,000 depending on crop water use per acre foot and Stat requirements